brahmasky/splunk/exam.md

 - **Network protocol and port number.**
 - Network protocol and MAC address.

-Question #:31
+### Question #:31
 What is required when adding a native user to Splunk? (select all that apply)
+- **Password**
+- **Username**
-A. Password B. Username C. Full Name
+- Full Name
-D. Default app
+- Default app

-Question #:32
+### Question #:32
-Which Splunk component does a search head primarily communicate with?
+- ch Splunk component does a search head primarily communicate with?
+- **Indexer**
+- Forwarder
-A. Indexer B. Forwarder C. Cluster master
+- Cluster master
-D. Deployment server
+- Deployment server

-Question #:33
+### Question #:33
 User role inheritance allows what to be inherited from the parent role? (select all that apply)
-A. Parents B. Capabilities C. Index access
+- Parents
+- **Capabilities**
+- **Index access**
-D. Search history
+- Search history

-Question #:34
+### Question #:34
 Which of the following apply to how distributed search works? (select all that apply)
-A. The search head dispatches searches to the peers B. The search peers pull the data from the forwarders.
-C. Peers run searches in parallel and return their portion of results.
+- **The search head dispatches searches to the peers**
+- The search peers pull the data from the forwarders.
+- **Peers run searches in parallel and return their portion of results.**
-D. The search head consolidates the individual results and prepares reports
+- **The search head consolidates the individual results and prepares reports**

-Question #:35
+### Question #:35
 How do you remove missing forwarders from the Monitoring Console?
-A. By restarting Splunk.
+- By restarting Splunk.
-B. By rescanning active forwarders.
-C. By reloading the deployment server.
-D. By rebuilding the forwarder asset table.
+- By rescanning active forwarders.
+- By reloading the deployment server.
+- **By rebuilding the forwarder asset table.**

-Question #:36
+### Question #:36
-What is the difference between the two wildcards ... and - for the monitor stanza in inputs,.conf?
+What is the difference between the two wildcards ... and * for the monitor stanza in inputs.conf?
-A. … is not supported in monitor stanzas
+- … is not supported in monitor stanzas
-B. There is no difference, they are interchangable and match anything beyond directory boundaries.
+- There is no difference, they are interchangable and match anything beyond directory boundaries.
-C. * matches anything in that specific directory path segment, whereas ... recurses through subdirectories as well.
-D. … matches anything in that specific directory path segment, whereas - recurses through subdirectories as well.
+- **\* matches anything in that specific directory path segment, whereas ... recurses through subdirectories as well.**
+- … matches anything in that specific directory path segment, whereas * recurses through subdirectories as well.

 Question #:37
 Which layers are involved in Splunk configuration file layering? (select all that apply)
 A. App context B. User context C. Global context